marco-luzzara/mongodb-transaction-simulation/doc/README.md

     - `transactionLifetimeLimitSeconds`, that defaults to 60 seconds, and is like a timer for the duration of a transaction.
     - read-only transactions: read-only operations do not build up volume in cache
     - guidelines like the suggested maximum number of documents modified, that is 1000, and breaking a single long transaction up into many smaller transaction, when possible.
-- Default configuration settings might need to be changed: aside from the 60 seconds limit on transactions duration, if a lock cannot be acquired within 5 milliseconds the transaction automatically aborts.
+- Default configuration settings might need to be changed: additionally to the 60 seconds limit on transactions duration, if a lock cannot be acquired within 5 milliseconds the transaction automatically aborts.
+You can use `maxTransactionLockRequestTimeoutMillis` to adjust how long a transaction waits to acquire locks.
 - Transactions do not support all available commands and could cause substantial delays, like with DDL statements, that are blocked until the intent lock taken on a collection is released.
 - If a chunks migration and a transaction interleave, the latter could aborts because of the impossibility of acquiring a lock on a moved document.
 Chunks migrations must wait for the end of ongoing transactions.